top of page

 Step 1: Inverters

-The first step in connecting a solar farm to the power grid is the use of inverters, which are one of the components of solar panels.
+The first step in connecting a solar farm to the power grid is through the use of inverters, which are one of the components of solar panels.
 These devices are responsible for converting the direct current (DC) produced by the solar panels into alternating current (AC) that can be used by the grid.
 Inverters come in different types and sizes, but their main function is to adjust the voltage and frequency of the electricity to match the requirements of the power grid.

 Step 2: Transformers